hatimzh/Chat-Room/README.md

 # Chat-Room
 Simple JAVA EE chat room project.
 # Usage
-- Upload/clone this project and run it in exlipce :
+- Upload/clone this project and run it in Eclipce or any IDE :

   ```shell
   $ git clone https://github.com/hatimzh/Chat-Room.git